Unified Model of Heated Plasma Expansion: Slow heating (High )

-To obtain analytical estimates of the profiles in this regimes, we firstly note that the mass of the electrons in the sheath $\mathcal{N}_{es}$ is given by $\mathcal{N}_{es}=\sfrac{Q_f}{\eta}$ using Eq.\eqref{sheath-Nes}.
+To obtain analytical estimates for the profiles in this regime, we firstly note that the mass of the electrons in the sheath $\mathcal{N}_{es}$ is given by $\mathcal{N}_{es}=\sfrac{Q_f}{\eta}$ using Eq.~\eqref{sheath-Nes}.
 Thus, with $Q_f=\mathcal{O}(1)$, a large majority of the electrons originating from an initial plasma region of length $|\zeta_c|$ occupy a region of length $\approx \zeta_f=\mathcal{O}(1)$, leading to $N_{e0}^{(IV)}=\mathcal{O}(\left|\zeta_c\right|)$.
-Then, the ion density drop region near $\zeta_c$ can by demarcated from the tail region by the point $\zeta_*$, where the ion density drops to $\mathcal{O}\left(|\zeta_c|\right)$ and intersects the low electron density profile.
-As seen in Fig.\ref{fig:Reg4Plots}, the flow beyond beyond $\zeta_*$ turns increasingly quasineutral until $\zeta_f$.
-The behavior in the density drop region is captured well by Eqs.\eqref{ion_3,4_near0} and \eqref{nearZetac_3,4}.
-In the inset plot in Fig.\ref{fig:Reg4Plots}$(a)$, the density drop near $\zeta_c$ is shown until $\zeta_*$, along with the analytical approximation in this region given by Eq.\eqref{den_3,4_near0}.
-With $\sfrac{|\zeta_c|}{\sqrt{\eta}}$ as the scale for the density drop supplied by Eq.\eqref{NiReg3}, the ion density drops faster with $\zeta$ for higher $\eta$, and $\zeta_*-\zeta_c$ is lower.
+Then, the transition from the ion density drop region near $\zeta_c$ to the tail region can be demarcated by the point $\zeta_*$, where the ion density drops to $\mathcal{O}\left(|\zeta_c|\right)$ and intersects the low electron density profile.
+As seen in Fig.~\ref{fig:Reg4Plots}$(a)$, the flow beyond beyond $\zeta_*$ turns increasingly quasineutral until $\zeta_f$.
+The behavior in the density drop region is captured well by Eqs.~\eqref{ion_3,4_near0} and \eqref{nearZetac_3,4}.
+In the inset plot in Fig.~\ref{fig:Reg4Plots}$(a)$, the density drop near $\zeta_c$ is shown until $\zeta_*$, along with the analytical approximation in this region given by Eq.~\eqref{den_3,4_near0}.
+Since $\sfrac{|\zeta_c|}{\sqrt{\eta}}$ is the scale for the ion density drop supplied by the approximation~\eqref{NiReg3}, the ion density drops faster with $\zeta$ for higher $\eta$, and $\zeta_*-\zeta_c$ is lower.
 The field reaches a maximum at $\zeta_*$, and exhibits electrostatic oscillations for $\zeta>\zeta_*$, leading to pronounced modulations in the ion velocity profile in the quasineutral tail.
-With a small charge separation $N_i - N_e = \mathcal{O}(\sfrac{1}{\eta})$, Eqs.\eqref{SSmean:P} and \eqref{SSmean:Q-N} can be used to approximate the dynamics in this tail region.
+With a small charge separation $N_i - N_e = \mathcal{O}(\sfrac{1}{\eta})$, Eqs.~\eqref{SSmean:P} and \eqref{SSmean:Q-N} can be used to approximate the mean plasma dynamics in this nearly quasineutral tail region.

 The high energy gained by the ions near the ion expansion front is a key feature of the dynamics in this regime.
 Near $\zeta_f$, the mean field $\bar{Q}$ reaches a local maximum at $\zeta_m$ where,